EXTRADEEN/holbertonschool-validation/module2_task2/README.md

 * golangci-lint

 ### Lifecycle
+* “lint”: Should fail when the linter catches and error
 * “build”: compile the source code of the application to a binary
 * “run”: Run the application in background by executing the binary
 * “stop”: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application